AstronautWzm/3DAffordSplat/README.md

  8.  [👏 Acknowledgements](#8)

-## 🍎 News: We will release the dataset and code as soon as possible!
+## 🍎 News: We have released the dataset!

 ## 💡 Abstract <a name="1"></a>